gowthamkalipalli/microservices-demo/src/adservice/README.md

 # Ad Service

 The Ad service provides advertisement based on context keys.
-If no context keys are provided then it returns random ads.GOWTHAM
+If no context keys are provided then it returns random ads.
+Kalipalli

 ## Building locally